GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 {% Partial 'privacy-sandbox/timeline/fledge.njk' %}

-## What is Protected Audience API? {: #what}
+## What is the Protected Audience API? {: #what}

-Protected Audience API is a [Privacy Sandbox](/docs/privacy-sandbox/overview) proposal to serve [remarketing](/docs/privacy-sandbox/fledge#remarketing) and custom audience use cases, designed so that it cannot be used by third parties to track user browsing behavior across sites.
+The Protected Audience API is a [Privacy Sandbox](/docs/privacy-sandbox/overview) proposal to serve [remarketing](/docs/privacy-sandbox/fledge#remarketing) and custom audience use cases, designed so that it cannot be used by third parties to track user browsing behavior across sites.
 The API enables on-device auctions by the browser, to choose relevant ads for websites the user has previously visited.

-Protected Audience API is the first experiment to be implemented in Chromium within the [TURTLEDOVE](https://github.com/WICG/turtledove) family of proposals.
+The Protected Audience API is the first experiment to be implemented in Chromium within the [TURTLEDOVE](https://github.com/WICG/turtledove) family of proposals.

-## Try Protected Audience API {: #try-fledge}
+## Try the Protected Audience API {: #try-fledge}

 ### Available API reference {: #api-reference }